Happy Christmas and best wishes from everyone here at Gardeneer.

-Another plant linked to Christmas is the Poinsettia.
-This house plant is best kept in a draft free room in a light position.
-They do not like drying out, so keep the compost moist – tip away any excess water that you find in their saucer or pot cover about 15 minutes after watering as they do not like standing in water.
-Many people ask how to get them to flower again.
-The trick is to expose them to 10 hours of natural light and no more; this is what triggers them into producing their bright red bracts.
-Left to their own devices they would flower in autumn, but growers trick them by controlling the light in the greenhouses so that they are ready for the Christmas market.
+This house plant is best kept in a draft free room in a light position, They do not like to dry out, so keep the compost moist, tip away any excess water away about 15 minutes after after watering.
+The trick to get them flowering at Christmas is to restrict them to no more than 10 hours and no more.
+This what triggers them into producing bright red bracts.
+Left on their own, they would flower in the Autumn, but by controlling the light they will “flower” at Christmas.

-The “Christmas Rose”, Helleborus niger, is another seasonal favourite.
-It has rich, dark green leaves which provide a wonderful setting for its nodding white blooms.
+The “Christmas Rose” is another seasonal favourite, it has rich dark green leaves which are a great for setting off the nodding white blooms.
 Christmas Roses look great when planted in drifts or under trees as they are shade tolerant.
-Holly is always closely linked to the Christmas festivities and, if you have space, worth planting for their berries and foliage – but do not forget that Hollies are either male or female and only the female varieties will carry berries.

-- Beds and borders should be dug over by the New Year so that there is plenty of time for the soil to be weathered by the wind, rain and frost.
+- Dig over by the New Year so that there is plenty of time for the soil to be weathered by the wind, rain and frost.

-- Garden furniture should be thoroughly cleaned and put away.
+- Clean thoroughly and put away.
 Some quality hardwood furniture benefits from an annual oiling with linseed oil.

 - Check all wooden structures such as fences, pergolas and trellis and make any necessary repairs.
 Where appropriate apply a preservative.

 - Ensure that the lawn is kept free of wind blown fallen leaves to maintain light to the grass and prevent disease

 - After a sharp frost check all recently planted shrubs, perennials and spring bedding plants for frost heave.
 This is the lifting of the soil around the plants.
 When this happens await the thaw and firm the plants back